boyzkm/starter-hugo-research-group/content/home/welcome.md

 <br>

-The **Econonomics Laboratory** site is used for personal study and testing purposes only.
+The **Econ Lab** site is used for personal study and testing purposes only, and all content in the site is testing information.